zzzhc/vimrc/README.md

 ### notice

-*All trailing white spaces will be removed when saving file* *Tab is expanded to 2 spaces.*
+* All trailing white spaces will be removed when saving file
+* Tab is expanded to 2 spaces
-*Using :cstag instead of the default :tag behavior* *Backup is disabled*
+* Using :cstag instead of the default :tag behavior
-*autoindent is on*
-*autochdir is on*
+* Backup is disabled
+* autoindent is on
+* autochdir is on

 ### shortcuts